Wismichu: Complaint against NauterPlay

-Wismichu with his lawyer David Bravo denounced the Extremaduran youtuber Marcos Pascual González known as NauterPlay for insulting him with the following phrases: Piece of shit, coward, bastard, pig, trash, asshole, half fool, bug, idiot, puppet and mongolo.
-Said insults and insidious references were made in up to 13 videos published between December 31, 2019 and February 22, 2020.
-The lawsuit claimed that there was a defamatory campaign through these videos and also mentions the thumbnails that put Wismichu's face deformed "for ridiculous purposes".
+He with his lawyer David Bravo denounced the Extremaduran YouTuber Marcos Pascual González known as NauterPlay for insulting him with the following phrases: Piece of shit, coward, bastard, pig, trash, asshole, half fool, bug, idiot, puppet and mongolo.
+Said insults and insidious references were made in up to 13 videos published between 31 December 2019, and 22 February 2020.
+The lawsuit claimed that there was a defamatory campaign through these videos.

-Nauter lawyer Fernando Cumbres defended him stating that he did not say any of this with his real name and also said that Isma projects a deplorable image of himself with his youtuber fights and "insult and hatred profitable".
-Initially 30,000 euros were claimed, however on November 4, 2022, The Court of First Instance number 48 of Barcelona sentenced Nauter to pay only 1,500 euros for the crime of illegitimate interference with honor.
+Nauter lawyer Fernando Cumbres defended him stating that he did not say any of this with his real name and also said that Isma projects a deplorable image of himself with his YouTuber fights and "insult and hatred profitable".
+Initially 30,000 euros were claimed, however on 4 November 2022, The Court of First Instance number 48 of Barcelona sentenced Nauter to pay only 1,500 euros for the crime of illegitimate interference with honor.
 He was also sentenced to remove the parts where he insults him, upload a video reading the sentence with a "clear and intelligible" narration and refrain from insulting him with identical or similar terms.